-In March 2014, Facebook, Inc. acquired Oculus, a VR startup for US$2.3 billion in cash and stock.
-According to some reports, Oculus had roughly $20M in sales of it’s developers kit and many people were surprised by Facebooks’ move, especially since the VR market wasn’t very big in 2014.
+In March 2014, Facebook, Inc. acquired Oculus, a VR startup, for US$2.3 billion in cash and stock.
+According to some reports, Oculus had roughly $20M in sales of its developers kit.
+Many people were surprised by Facebook's move, especially since the VR market wasn't huge in 2014.
 It did have hidden potential.
-This was evident in the analysts reports that were published in those years.
+That was evident in the analysts' reports that were published in those years.

-What made Oculus market so attractive was not it’s size, but it’s potential.
-It will be big.
+What made the Oculus market so attractive was not its size but its potential.
+It will be enormous.
 It will be great.
 It will be HUGE!
 When?
 3-5 years.
 Always 3-5 years.

-Being able to tell the story about the market potential is very valuable since high growth allows playes to take market share without computing which allows for higher margins and stronger market position down the road.
+Telling the story about the market potential is very valuable since high growth allows players to take market share without computing which allows for higher margins and a stronger market position down the road.

-So in short - even if currently the market is not there, but you believe it will be big and can convey it in a good storytelling, you can convince others to support you in the journey.
-It’s important to note that while market potential is always hidden, since the sales numbers in the market are low, a potential is “highlighted” by the ecosystem in the form of journalists and analysts.
-You need to be in close contact with both stakeholders if you operate in an industry that is on the brink of booming or at least is promising to.
+So, in short - even if the market is not there, but you believe it will be significant and can convey it in good storytelling, you can convince others to support you in the journey.
+It's important to note that while the market potential is always hidden since the sales numbers in the market are low, the potential is "highlighted" by the ecosystem in the form of journalists and analysts.
+You need to be in close contact with both stakeholders if you operate in an industry on the brink of booming.

 Case study: VR market promise 2014-2020 and beyond (with reality check at 2020

 2020 (when this blog was first posted) - actual numbers

 I’m a huge believer in the VR market, and I believe it still holds many potentials, but as an anecdote compares the actual numbers of 2019 vs. the forecast five years before.
 The forecast had envisioned over 18 million units sold in 2018.
 The reality was much slower - less than a third of forecasted units were sold one year later.

 The huge market potential is meaningless if you can’t survive to see it materialize